dfinster/dotfiles/docs/flow-dotfiles-check.md

 ## Overview

 The `dotfiles check` command checks for available updates from the remote repository.
-It can run in two modes: manual check (immediate) or autocheck (respects cache duration).
-This command is automatically called during shell startup via the autocheck mechanism.
+It can run in two modes: manual check (immediate) or startup (respects cache duration).
+This command is automatically called during shell startup via the startup mechanism.

 ## Command Flow Diagram